phillipbvetter/ctsmTMB/README.md

 1.  `likelihood`:

-    This method is used to extract the likelihood function handles for the function value, its gradient and hessian, direcly passed back from `RTMB::MakeADFun`.
+    This method is used to extract the likelihood function handles for the function value, its gradient and hessian, directly passed back from `RTMB::MakeADFun`.
 The is useful for e.g. using other optimizers, modifying the likelihood calculations, or adding together derivatives from several data series.